OSS-MLOPS-PLATFORM/demo-fmnist-mlops-pipeline/README.md

 Clone the OSS experimentation platform [repository](https://gitlab.fokus.fraunhofer.de/iml4e/iml4e_oss_exp_platform/-/tree/main) and follow the instructions to install the platform locally.

-> **Note**: When installing the OSS experimentation platform, remember to install the optional local image registry, as it is required for this demo.

 ## Configuration files

 Most configurable settings are defined and loaded from external [Hydra](https://hydra.cc/)